Developing Isometric Icons

-Recently we had the opportunity to create a set of isometric icons for a series of presentations detailing how a data center functions.
+Recently we had the opportunity to create a set of Isometric design definition with bold text on a purple background, highlighting "isometric" and the phrase "Of, or having equal dimensions." isometric icons for a series of presentations detailing how a data center functions.
 We began with reference images of various components within the facility, and delivered 20 total graphic icons that can be rearranged to detail a variety of processes within the data center.
 Below I’ve created a breakdown of how we worked to transform the reference images into graphic icons.

 Why Create Isometric Graphic Icons?